Ulster Defence Association: Women's units

-The UDA had several women's units, which were independent of each other.McEvoy, p.12 Although they occasionally helped staff roadblocks, the women's units were typically involved in local community work and responsible for the assembly and delivery of food parcels to UDA prisoners.
+The UDA had several women's units, which were independent of each other.
+Although they occasionally helped staff roadblocks, the women's units were typically involved in local community work and responsible for the assembly and delivery of food parcels to UDA prisoners.
 This was a source of pride for the UDA.
 The first women's unit was founded on the Shankill Road by Wendy "Bucket" Millar, whose sons Herbie and James "Sham" Millar would later become prominent UDA members.
 The UDA women's department was headed by Jean Moore, who also came from the Shankill Road.
 She had also served as the president of the women's auxiliary of the Loyalist Association of Workers.
 Her brother Ingram "Jock" Beckett, one of the UDA's founding members, had been killed in March 1972 by a rival UDA faction in an internal dispute.
 Moore was succeeded by Hester Dunn of east Belfast, who also ran the public relations and administration section at the UDA headquarters.
 Wendy Millar's Shankill Road group was a particularly active women's unit, and another was based in Sandy Row, south Belfast, a traditional UDA stronghold.
 The latter was commanded by Elizabeth "Lily" Douglas.
 Her teenaged daughter, Elizabeth was one of the members.